Status and phase

 Peripheral blood CD3 count must be > 0.15 x 106 cells/mL within 21 days prior to proceeding with apheresis.

-Toxicities from prior therapy must be stable and recovered to ≤ grade 2 (except for clinically non-significant toxicities such as alopecia).
+Toxicities from prior therapy must be stable and recovered to ≤ Grade 2 (exceptions include non-clinically significant toxicities such as alopecia and the organ function definitions provided in inclusion criteria 7).

 Adequate organ function as defined by: